AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 The **Assets UI** option takes you to a destination based on your setup:

- - Cloud Services: If you are using Cloud Services, selecting the Assets UI optionTakes you to the AEM Navigation page.
+- **Cloud Services**: If you are using Cloud Services, selecting the Assets UI optionTakes you to the AEM Navigation page.
- - On-premise software: If you are using Adobe Experience Manager Guides (4.2.1 and later), selecting the Assets UI option takes you to your current file path in the Assets UI.
+- **On-premise software**: If you are using Adobe Experience Manager Guides (4.2.1 and later), selecting the Assets UI option takes you to your current file path in the Assets UI.

 The **Settings** option is available only for administrators and folder profile administrators, and allows configuring the following settings: